Microsoft Teams – Public vs Private; Compare & Contrast

 If you can’t use PowerShell, don’t worry; we have a GUI-based option as well.
 For that:

-Here too the team owner or admin is the one who can do any changes.
+Here too the team owner or admin is the one who can make any changes.
 In other words, Members and Guests don’t have permission to tweak the Team settings.

 In this discussion on Public Team vs Private Team, users need not make interconversions as there exist other alternatives as well.
 One is where you use the SysTools Microsoft Teams Migration Utility to move the entire Teams data.